-- Student or staff member will report this information to teacher or supervisor, Wendy Broderick, and Sophie Shulman and be sent home, tested and quarantined for 14 days.
+- Student or staff member will report this information to teacher or supervisor, Wendy Broderick, and Sophie Shulman and be sent home, tested and quarantined for 10 days (fully vaccinated individuals do not need to quarantine unless they develop symptoms).
 School/classroom remains OPEN. - Letter is sent to faculty, staff and families - c.
 Scenario 3: A student or staff member tests positive for COVID-19.